CAMPOONA GRAPHITE PROJECT

 Lithium ion batteries constructed from Campoona Graphite undergoing performance testing

-In 2019, Archer Materials undertook a small-scale mechanical mill trial of its flake graphite from the Campoona Project and successfully produced spherical graphite from both its 95% and 99+% purity products.
+In 2019, Archer Materials undertook a small-scale mechanical mill trial of its flake graphite from the Campoona Deposit and successfully produced spherical graphite from both its 95% and 99+% purity products.

 In 2022, working with partner ANZAPLAN, iTech was able to produce a larger sample of spherical graphite from a 600kg run of mine sample.
 Importantly the 99.99% purity was achieved with both caustic baking and autoclave assisted caustic leach methods which eliminate the use of hydrofluoric acid.